zama-ai/concrete-ml/docs/user/howto/simple_example_torch.md

 Note that the architecture of the neural network passed to be compiled must respect some hard constraints given by FHE.
 Please read the our [detailed documentation](../howto/reduce_needed_precision.md) on these limitations.
 ```

-Once your model is trained you can simply call the `compile_torch_model` function to execute the compilation.
+Once your model is trained, you can simply call the `compile_torch_model` function to execute the compilation.

 <!--pytest-codeblocks:cont-->